LadyofSteel/uic/cs_211/proj1/README.md

 Due date: Monday, Sept.
 11th

+### Info
+Using **C**, this project is about demonstrating the differences between simple searching algorithms for arrays of integers.
+The user first inputs an array of integers, the array is then duplicated and sorted, and finally the user inputs an integer to search for.
+The program should search for the user-specified integer using linear search (on unsorted array) and binary search (on sorted array).
+Results of both search algorithms are displayed to the user.

 ### Usage
 A makefile is provided for easier compilation.
 Enter `make` or `make proj1` to build the project.
 Enter `make run` to run the executable.
 If you want to build and run, just enter `make all`.
 Recompilation should work just fine with `make`, since the source files are set as dependencies for the build process.